iccxu/cse15l-lab-reports/LabReport3/LabReport3.md

 That makes 8 total examples, all focused on a single command.
 There should be two examples each for four different command-line options.
 Many commands like these have pretty sophisticated behavior possible – it can take years to be exposed to and learn all of the possible tricks and inner workings.

 Along with each option/mode you show, cite your source for how you found out about it as a URL or a description of where you found it.
 See the syllabus on Academic Integrity and how to cite sources like ChatGPT for this class.
 I explored the `grep` command and found that there's a multitude of different ways to use it.
-The basic syntax for `grep` is usually `grep [option] pattern [files]` (GeeksForGeeks - grep command in Unix/Linux).
+The basic syntax for `grep` is usually `grep [option] pattern [files]`.
+I used GeeksForGeeks - grep command in Unix/Linux (https://www.geeksforgeeks.org/grep-command-in-unixlinux/) as guidance for each of my examples below.
 #### grep -c
 One function of `grep` is that it can count the amount of lines in a file that contains certain words by using `-c` in the terminal.
 For example, I called `grep -c "DNA" technical/biomed/*.txt` to search for the amount of lines per file that contained the word "DNA".
 This outputted each file in the biomed directory and how many lines contained "DNA" per file.